 Skip to content

 What's the difference?
-Treat Best Before as a guideline and Use By as a deadline
+Treat best before as a guideline and use by as a deadline.

-The ‘best before’ date tells us when the quality of the food will begin to get worse.
+Best before dates tells us when the quality of the food will begin to get worse.

 Food and drink labels normally include things like: